• GIFT IDEAS

 Diana writes: “They work!
 I put a few drops of essential oils on them and my laundry smells so fresh!”

 Becca writes: “I love using laundry balls.
 They’re so eco-friendly and save money!
-I like to put essential oils on mine.”
+I like to put essential oils on mine.
+They really reduce drying time, and are a fantastic, eco-friendly solution to save electricity.”

 Debbie writes: “I had issues with static in my clothes and read putting safety pins in them takes it away so I gave it a try!
 Happy to say, it worked!”